Host Guide - Newbie Nights

 - A copy of the Player’s Handbook

-Participants are free to keep copies of the policy document and their character sheets, everything else other than purchased merch should be returned before the end of the night.
+Participants are free to keep their player folders and contents (minus anything laminated), everything else should be returned before the end of the night.

 As the DMs arrive assign each of them a table and a character class.
-Give them each an X-Card, X-Card Overview, DM Guide and a character sheet for that class.
 The DMs will be responsible for doing a brief overview of the features and usage of that class for the players that have selected it.

 Step Two - Welcome Attendees